The teacher librarian must seek funding to support the evolving needs of the library media program.

 What are other sources of funding for my program?

-In addition to grants, there are many other fundraising programs you and your school can consider.
+In addition to grants, there are many other fundraising programs you and your school should consider.

 Check Your Understanding